Guidelines for the Use of Antiretroviral Agents in Pediatric HIV Infection

-Key to Acronyms: AUC = area under the surve; GM = geometric mean; PK = pharmacokinetic
+Key to Acronyms: AUC = area under the curve; C12h = concentration at 12 hours (trough); CV = coefficient of variation; GM = geometric mean; PK = pharmacokinetic

 Children Aged 2 to 18 Years

-IMPAACT P1066 is a Phase I/II open-label multicenter study to evaluate the PK profile, safety, tolerability, and efficacy of various formulations of raltegravir in antiretroviral treatment (ART)-experienced, children and adolescents with HIV aged 2 to 18 years in combination with an optimized background ART regimen.9,13 Subjects received either the 400-mg, film-coated tablet formulation twice daily (patients aged 6–18 years and weighing at least 25 kg) or the chewable tablet formulation at a dose of 6 mg/kg twice daily (aged 2 to <12 years).
-In IMPAACT P1066, the initial dose-finding stage included intensive PK evaluation in various age cohorts (Cohort I: aged 12 to <19 years; Cohort II: 6 to <12 years, Cohort III: 2 to <6 years).
-Dose selection was based on achieving target PK parameters similar to those seen in adults: PK targets were geometric mean (GM) area under the curve (AUC0-12h) of 14–25 µMxh and GM 12-hour concentration (C12h) >33 nM.
+IMPAACT P1066 was a Phase 1/2 open-label multicenter study that evaluated the PK profile, safety, tolerability, and efficacy of various formulations of raltegravir in antiretroviral treatment (ART)-experienced children and adolescents with HIV aged 2 years to 18 years in combination with an optimized background ART regimen.9,14 Subjects received either the 400-mg, film-coated tablet formulation twice daily (patients aged 6–18 years and weighing ≥25 kg) or the chewable tablet formulation at a dose of 6 mg/kg twice daily (aged 2 years to <12 years).
+In IMPAACT P1066, the initial dose-finding stage included intensive PK evaluation in various age cohorts (Cohort I: aged 12 years to <19 years; Cohort II: 6 years to <12 years, Cohort III: 2 years to <6 years).
+Dose selection was based on achieving target PK parameters similar to those seen in adults: PK targets were geometric mean (GM) AUC0-12h of 14 to 25 µMxhr and GM 12-hour concentration (C12h) >33 nM.
 Additional subjects were then enrolled in each age cohort to evaluate long-term efficacy, tolerability, and safety.
-A total of 126 treatment-experienced subjects were enrolled with 96 receiving the final recommended dose of raltegravir.
-Only treatment-experienced patients were eligible to enroll and the optimized regimen was determined by the site investigators.
+A total of 126 treatment-experienced participants were enrolled, with 96 receiving the final recommended dose of raltegravir.
+Only treatment-experienced patients were eligible to enroll, and the optimized regimen was determined by the site investigators.
 Adolescents tended to be more treatment-experienced and have more advanced disease than those in the younger cohorts.
-Ninety-six subjects completed 48 weeks of treatment with 79% achieving HIV RNA <400 copies/mL and 57% achieving HIV RNA <50 copies/mL, with a mean CD4 T lymphocyte (CD4) cell count (percent [%]) increase of 156 cells/µL (4.6%).9 Of 36 subjects who experienced virologic failure, development of drug resistance and/or poor adherence were contributing factors.
-Genotypic resistance data were available for 34 patients with virologic failure and raltegravir-associated mutations were detected in 12/34 of those subjects.
-The frequency, type, and severity of adverse events (AEs) through week 48 were comparable to those observed in adult studies.
-AEs were commonly reported but there were few serious AEs considered to be drug-related.
-Observed AEs considered drug-related included one patient with grade 3 psychomotor hyperactivity, abnormal behavior, and insomnia; and one patient with a grade 2 allergic rash on day 17 and grade 3 ALT and grade 4 AST laboratory elevations after day 122.
-There were no discontinuations due to AEs and no drug-related deaths.9 Overall, raltegravir administered as a film-coated tablet twice daily in subjects aged 6 to <19 years and chewable tablets at a dose of approximately 6 mg/kg twice daily in subjects aged 2 to <12 years was well tolerated with favorable virologic and immunologic responses.14
+Ninety-six participants completed 48 weeks of treatment.
+Seventy-nine percent of participants achieved HIV RNA <400 copies/mL and 57% of participants achieved HIV RNA <50 copies/mL, with a mean CD4 T lymphocyte (CD4) cell count (percent [%]) increase of 156 cells/mm3 (4.6%).9 Of 36 subjects who experienced virologic failure, development of drug resistance and/or poor adherence were contributing factors.
+Genotypic resistance data were available for 34 patients with virologic failure, and raltegravir-associated mutations were detected in 12/34 of those subjects.
+The frequency, type, and severity of adverse events (AEs) through Week 48 were comparable to those observed in adult studies.
+AEs were commonly reported, but there were few serious AEs considered to be drug-related.
+Observed AEs considered to be drug-related included one patient with Grade 3 psychomotor hyperactivity, abnormal behavior, and insomnia; and one patient with a Grade 2 allergic rash on Day 17 and Grade 3 ALT and Grade 4 AST laboratory elevations after Day 122.
+There were no discontinuations due to AEs and no drug-related deaths.9 Overall, raltegravir administered as a film-coated tablet twice daily in subjects aged 6 to <19 years and as chewable tablets at a dose of approximately 6 mg/kg twice daily in subjects aged 2 to <12 years was well tolerated, with favorable virologic and immunologic responses.15

-In 19 children and adolescents with HIV and multidrug-resistant virus in the HIV Spanish Pediatric Cohort (CoRISe), good virologic response and improved CD4 counts were observed when raltegravir was included in an optimized regimen.7 Additional experience from the French expanded access program in treatment-experienced adolescents supports the good virologic and immunologic results observed in IMPAACT P1066.15,16
+In 19 children and adolescents non-responders with multidrug-resistant virus in the HIV Spanish Cohort (CoRISe), had good virologic response and improved CD4 counts when raltegravir was included in an optimized regimen.7 Additional experience from the French expanded access program in treatment-experienced adolescents supports the good virologic and immunologic results observed in IMPAACT P1066.16,17

-IMPAACT P1066 studied 26 infants and toddlers aged 4 weeks to <2 years who were administered the granules for oral suspension in combination with an optimized background regimen.
-All subjects had received prior ARV drugs as part of prevention of perinatal transmission and/or treatment of HIV infection, and 69% had baseline plasma HIV-1 RNA exceeding 100,000 copies/mL.
-PK targets for Cohorts IV and V were modified to GM AUC0-12h of 14 to 45 µMxh and GM 12-hour concentration (C12h) ≥75 nM (33.3 ng/mL).
+IMPAACT P1066 studied 26 infants and toddlers aged 4 weeks to <2 years who were administered the granules for raltegravir oral suspension in combination with an optimized background regimen.
+All subjects had received prior ARV drugs as part of prevention of perinatal transmission and/or treatment of HIV, and 69% had baseline plasma HIV-1 RNA exceeding 100,000 copies/mL.
+PK targets for Cohorts IV and V were modified to GM AUC0-12h of 14 to 45 µMxhr and GM 12-hour concentration (C12h) ≥75 nM (33.3 ng/mL).
 These targets were modified so that greater than 90% of patients would be predicted to have C12h above the 45 nM threshold.
-By week 48, 2 subjects experienced AEs thought to be related to study drug: 1 patient with a serious erythematous rash that resulted in permanent discontinuation of raltegravir, and 1 patient with immune reconstitution inflammatory syndrome.
-Virologic success defined as ≥1 log10 decline in HIV RNA or <400 copies/mL at 48 weeks was achieved in more than 87% of subjects.
-At 48 weeks of follow-up, 45.5% of subjects had HIV RNA <50 copies/mL and mean CD4 cell count (percent [%]) increase of 527.6 cells/mm3 (7.3%) There were 4 subjects in Cohort IV with virologic failure by week 48 and 1 subject with a raltegravir-associated resistance mutation on genotype.
+By Week 48, two subjects experienced AEs thought to be related to the study drug: one patient with a serious erythematous rash that resulted in permanent discontinuation of raltegravir, and one patient with immune reconstitution inflammatory syndrome.
+Virologic success, defined as ≥1 log10 decline in HIV RNA or <400 copies/mL at 48 weeks, was achieved in more than 87% of subjects.
+At 48 weeks of follow-up, 45.5% of subjects had HIV RNA <50 copies/mL and mean CD4 cell count (percent [%]) increases of 527.6 cells/mm3 (7.3%) There were four subjects in Cohort IV with virologic failure by Week 48 and one subject with a raltegravir-associated resistance mutation on genotype.
 Overall, the granules for oral suspension, at a dose of approximately 6 mg/kg twice daily, were well tolerated with good efficacy.8

 Neonates Aged <4 Weeks

-There are limited data on the safety and dosing of raltegravir in neonates aged <4 weeks.
 Raltegravir is metabolized by UGT1A1, the same enzyme responsible for the elimination of bilirubin.
-UGT enzyme activity is low at birth, and it is likely that raltegravir elimination is prolonged in neonates.
-In addition, bilirubin and raltegravir may compete for UGT and albumin binding sites.17 Washout PK of raltegravir in neonates born to pregnant women with HIV was studied in IMPAACT P1097.18 The neonatal plasma half-life was highly variable, ranging from 9.3 to 184 hours, suggesting potential roles for developmental aspects of neonatal UGT1A1 enzyme activity, redistribution, and/or enterohepatic recirculation of raltegravir.
+UGT enzyme activity is low at birth, and raltegravir elimination is prolonged in neonates.
+In addition, bilirubin and raltegravir may compete for UGT and albumin binding sites.18 Washout PK of raltegravir in neonates born to pregnant women with HIV was studied in IMPAACT P1097.19 The neonatal plasma half-life was highly variable, ranging from 9.3 to 184 hours, suggesting potential roles for developmental aspects of neonatal UGT1A1 enzyme activity, redistribution, and/or enterohepatic recirculation of raltegravir.

-IMPAACT P1110 is a Phase I, multicenter trial enrolling full-term neonates exposed to HIV at high risk of acquiring HIV-1-infection, with or without in utero raltegravir exposure.
-Study design included 2 cohorts; Cohort 1 infants received 2 single raltegravir doses 1 week apart and Cohort 2 infants received daily raltegravir dosing for first 6 weeks of life.
-PK data from Cohort 1 and from older infants and children were combined in a population PK model and simulations were used to select this daily raltegravir dosing regimen for evaluation in raltegravir-naive infants in Cohort 2: 1.5 mg/kg daily starting within 48 hours of life through day 7; 3 mg/kg twice daily on days 8 to 28 of life; 6 mg/kg twice daily after 4 weeks of age.19,20 Protocol exposure targets for each subject are AUC24 12-40mg*h/L, AUC12 6-20 mg*h/L, C12 or C24 > 33 ng/mL.
-Safety was assessed based on clinical and laboratory evaluations.18,21,22 Twenty-six raltegravir-naive infants were enrolled in Cohort 2.
+IMPAACT P1110 is a Phase 1, multicenter trial enrolling full-term neonates exposed to HIV and at risk of acquiring HIV-1infection, with or without (i.e., raltegravir-naive) in utero raltegravir exposure.
+Study design included two cohorts: Cohort 1 infants received two single raltegravir doses 1 week apart and Cohort 2 infants received daily raltegravir dosing for the first 6 weeks of life.
+PK data from Cohort 1 and from older infants and children were combined in a population PK model and simulations were used to select the following daily raltegravir dosing regimen for evaluation in raltegravir-naive infants in Cohort 2: 1.5 mg/kg daily, starting within 48 hours of life through Day 7; 3 mg/kg twice daily on Days 8 to 28 of life; 6 mg/kg twice daily after 4 weeks of age.20,21 Protocol exposure targets for each subject are AUC0-24hr 12 to 40 mg*h/L, AUC0-12hr 6 to 20 mg*h/L, C12hr or C24hr >33 ng/mL.
+Safety was assessed based on clinical and laboratory evaluations.19,22,23 Twenty-six raltegravir-naive infants were enrolled in Cohort 2.
 Evaluable PK results and safety data are available for 25 infants.
-Results for raltegravir-naive infants enrolled in Cohort 2 are contained in the summary table:
+Results for raltegravir-naive infants enrolled in Cohort 2 are contained in the summary table below.

 |After Initial Dose: